Sadie Robertson

 MA in Counseling Psychology with a focus on Integral Counseling Psychology

-something painful, scary, frustrating, confusing or sad.
-Regardless of the reason why you seek therapy, I see what we do in the room as a process of illuminating and discovering that which you easily run past.
+Regardless of the reason why you seek therapy, and whether you are coming with a partner, a family member or individually, I see what we do in the room as a process of illuminating and discovering things that are easy to miss if we don’t slow down.
 By focusing on a thought or feeling with curiosity and gentleness, you begin on a path towards understanding your needs and expressing yourself authentically.
-Through this, you begin to feel the full spectrum of emotions, to have meaningful and fulfilling relationships and to become the person you want to be.
-At the heart of this, I believe, is the cultivation and nourishment of a wise
+Through this, you begin to feel the full spectrum of emotions, to have meaningful and fulfilling relationships and to become the person and partner you want to be.
+At the heart of this, I believe, is the cultivation and nourishment of a wise self.

 As a therapist, I am warm, authentic, and deeply curious.
 The approach I take is collaborative and I take an active role in our dialogue.
-I use the language of “parts” to describe the complexity of our psyches.
-While working together, we build awareness of the many parts of ourselves, including parts that may be in conflict and make us feel stuck.
+I use “parts” language to describe the complexity of our psyches.
+What this means is that together we will build awareness of the many parts of ourselves, including parts that may be in conflict and make us feel stuck.
 I believe we are at our healthiest when all of our parts can have a voice.
 In therapy with me, I invite you to notice and become familiar with all parts of you.
-Queer, feminist, and multicultural frameworks are also a cornerstone of the work that I do, as our health and well-being are strongly tied to the impacts of systems of oppression.

 I graduated from the California Institute of Integral Studies (CIIS) with a Masters in Counseling Psychology with an emphasis on Integral Counseling Psychology.
 This program introduced me to three modalities of counseling that I draw upon in my work today: psychodynamic, transpersonal and gestalt.
 My interest in gestalt led me to complete my traineeship at Church St. Integral Counseling Center - one of the few gestalt oriented training clinics in the country - and